Taking HGH with Health Conditions

 Question: Playing football for eight years and working as a firefighter for 15 has left me with a bad back.
 Will HGH help me heal, and get my back to where it used to be?
 Also if I chose to do synthetic HGH injections, will a six or seven week cycle have any negative lasting effects?
 Obviously injecting synthetic HGH is more effective than your spray, however is your spray a decent alternative?

 Answer: Our products are a very good and safe alternative to the injections, I sustained a neck and back injury on the job years ago and homeopathic HGH helped me tremendously.
 In fact, that's how I got into this business.
-Here is the link to my story if interested: How Homeopathic HGH Help Me.
+Here is the link to my story if interested: How Homeopathic HGH Helped Me.

 I have never needed to take the injections and it has now been about 25 years since my injuries.
 I take our HGH Plus IGF-1 & IGF-2.